9 Places to Explore Japan’s Gaming Culture

 Last year, tech giant and game developer Sony built a four-level building (plus an actual park) smack in the middle of the Ginza district.
 It features some art exhibitions, and shops and restaurants will come and go.

-It will open until the end of September in 2021, and after that it will be closed and renovated for the bigger project which will be completed in 2025.
+It was open until the end of September in 2021, and after that it was be closed and renovated for a bigger project which will be completed within in 2025.

 Ginza Sony Park